 Just a stone’s skim from its more famous counterpart Luskentyre Beach, Scarista resembles a snapshot from a dream.
 The Sound of Taransay boasts mind-reeling hues of blue, while the sands are folded with gold tones for days.
 Perfect for walks or wild swimming, Scarista is also a prime place for spotting local wildlife like seals and eagles.
+You can go there with Culture Trip on our week-long tour of the Hebrides Islands – led by a local insider and full of outdoor activities.

 Surrounded by peach-tinted golden sands and cerulean swells, Saligo Bay is one of Scotland’s prettiest beaches.
 Come rain or shine, it never fails to take your breath away with its dramatic scenery and wild ways.
 Situated on Islay, this one is a must-visit for wanderlusters.